tilk/yieldfsm/README.md

 This is not a high level synthesis (HLS) language.
 A direct relationship exists between the written code and the timing behavior of the resulting circuit.
 YieldFSM code is compiled to a single `mealy` call and some companion datatypes.

+YieldFSM is built on top of the Clash HDL, using Template Haskell.
+In order to synthesize or simulate circuits designed using YieldFSM, one needs to follow [the Clash documentation](https://clash-lang.org/documentation/), in particular the User Guide and Tutorial.

 ## Tutorial